Aatif123-hub/undergrad-projects/README.md

-# AI-Class-Projects
-# undergrad-projects
+# AI Undergrad Projects

-Added datasets for the students to use in their project
+###
+A list of all undergraduate projects of students in AI Class
+---

+###
+You can take a look at all their projects in their respective folders

+---